RajendrakumarEce/To-do-list/README.md

 # To-do-list
-A simple Contact Management System to store, view, update, search, and delete contacts.
-Users can add contact details like name, phone, email, and address.
-Features include a search function and a user-friendly interface for easy interaction.
+A simple To-Do List application that allows users to add, view, update, and delete tasks.
+Organize tasks with due dates, mark them as complete, and manage priorities.
+Features an intuitive interface for easy task management and efficient tracking of daily activities.